Intelligence Command (France)

-The Intelligence Command (Commandement du Renseignement) is a military intelligence formation of the French Army formed following the end of the Cold War and expanded after the 2016 reorganisations.
+The Intelligence Command (Commandement du Renseignement) is a two-star command and military intelligence formation of the French Army formed following the end of the Cold War and expanded after the 2016 reorganisations.

+History

 Brigade

 In 1993, following the Dissolution of the Soviet Union and subsequent end of the Cold War, the French Army was completely reorganised.
 In 1993, the new structure began to take shape with the new Intelligence and Electronic Warfare Brigade (Brigade de Renseignement et de Guerre Électronique) (BRGE) stood up in Haguenau in Alsace.
 The brigade oversaw all military intelligence and specialist intelligence units assigned to the Rapid Action Force.

 In 1998, following the end to conscription, the army was again reorganised, and the brigade reduced in size and redesignated simply as the Intelligence Brigade (Brigade de Renseignement).

 In 2010, the brigade headquarters were shifted to Metz, however shortly afterwards the headquarters moved back to Haguenau.
 By 2016 the brigade comprised around 3,600 soldiers and civilians.

 As part of the 2016 reorganisation of the French Army, the brigade was placed under the new Land Forces Command (Commandement des Forces Terrestres) and expanded to a two-star (division)-sized command.

 During its tenure as a brigade-sized formation, the organisation was as follows: